 PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

-The Postgraduate Year Two (PGY2) Cardiology Pharmacy Residency Program conducted at Bethesda North Hospital is in candidate status for accreditation by the American Society of Health-System Pharmacists.
+The Postgraduate Year Two (PGY2) Cardiology Pharmacy Residency Program conducted at Bethesda North Hospital in Cincinnati, Ohio is fully accredited by the American Society of Health-System Pharmacists.

 PGY2 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.